matt-dunn/react-universal-skeleton/README.md

         - components
         - show loading/error
     [ ] hot reload issues + better/faster support for server
+    [ ] @loadable/component TS issue - loadable is changed during transpile which means it does not work directly with TS

 * Styled components
     [ ] Integration with CSS frameworks